tete-kh/mite_analysis/README.md

 - tools: seqkit, nanoplot

 import_blastn_2rstudio.R
-- a R script to import the BLASTn results to RStudio and create a dataframe
+- R script to import the BLASTn results to RStudio and create a dataframe

+- R script to merge all dataframes of all samples / BLASTn results